 Our behaviour service serves cats, dogs, rabbits and guinea pigs and small furries.

-Our behaviour service is open to cats, dogs, rabbits and guinea pigs.
-If you have concerns regarding abnormal behaviour, aggression to people or other animals, inappropriate toileting, anxious or fearful behaviour, fear of the vets, other animals or people along with unwanted behaviours such as barking, destroying furniture and inappropriate toileting.
+We can support your concerns regarding abnormal behaviour, aggression to people or other animals, anxious or fearful behaviour, fear of the vets, other animals or people along with unwanted behaviours such as barking, destroying furniture and inappropriate toileting.

-We only use positive reinforcement and all of our treatment plans are based on thoroughly researched evidence based veterinary medicine.
+We only use positive methods, and all of our treatment plans are based on thoroughly researched evidence based veterinary medicine.

-She works under the direction of our veterinary surgeons at all times.
-Insurance claims can be fully supported.
+Debbie works under the direction of our veterinary surgeons at all times.